ryanoleary/rs-selfservice-tools/README.md

-# Deployment to CAT
+# RightScale SelfService Tools

 ## Description

+Provides a small set of tools to help you use RS Self Service
-A Ruby library to convert RightScale Deployments to CAT format
+ - A Ruby library and command line tool to convert RightScale Deployments to CAT format
+ - A command line tool to generate a human-readable list of hrefs in use in your account

 ## Requirements